 Weigh Out Cost of Refurbishment versus Buying New

 Many table saws can be refurbished.
 If you find the right saw at right price, but needing some attention, consider replacing parts as required.
 Parts generally are available from the manufacturer or distributors.
 Do some comparison shopping online.
 Weigh out the cost of repair versus buying a new saw.
 Heavy, sturdy framework is very important.
 Older saw bodies can be superior to newer, flimsy table saws.
 If the table top and framework is heavy, but the motor is bad, compare the cost of a new motor to the quality of the framework.
 Fences, pulleys, belts, blades and belts all can be replaced.

 Because of the severe duty factor of commercial saws, some are driven by 3 phase motors.
 Fortunately for those having only single phase power, a NAPCES three phase converter is a practical, cost effective solution.
 Depending upon your specific requirements we offer two series of rotary phase converters, Pro Line and Smart Boost™.
-Both series of rotary phase converters enable convenient connection and operation of three phase machinery on single phase power lines.
+Both series of digital rotary phase converters enable convenient connection and operation of three phase machinery on single phase power lines.
 Need more info on buying used table saws?
 Call NAPCES today (1-877-545-2926) to discuss your needs.